syndia/site/content/posts/first-post.md

 ---
+date: 2016-01-22
+authors:
+  - phenomic
 title: First Post, no hero.
-date: 2016-01-22
 layout: Post
+tags:
+  - React
+  - Tutorial
 ---

 This is the first post!